-Grand Master Jung
+Grand Master Tae Jung

-Master Jung is currently an 8th Dan Black Belt and president of the World Hapkido Association.
+Grand Master Tae Jung is currently a 9th Dan Black Belt and president of the World Hapkido Association.